glutanimate/sublime-make-file-executable/README.md

-# Make executable
+# Make file executable

 ## Overview

 This is a simple Sublime Text 3 package that adds a hotkey and command to set the executable bit on the current file.

+For an automatic solution make sure to check out [SublimeMakeExecutable](https://github.com/cockscomb/SublimeMakeExecutable).

 ## Usage